-Global Services
+- Global Services

-Global services have a single API endpoint as K5 IaaS, and provide resources and services that are not dependent on region.
+- Global services have a single API endpoint as laaS, and provide resources and services that are not dependent on region.
 They are used by acquiring global tokens.

-• Regional Services
+- Regional Services

 Regional services have a single API endpoint for each region, and provide resources and services within the region.
 They are used by acquiring regional tokens.